 Finally, it is likely that you will be riding in dim or dark conditions so a set of the best bike lights are vital.
 Make sure these are charged ready for each ride, this goes for your GPS device as well because as we all know, if it isn’t on Strava it didn’t happen.

 Ultimately flexibility and limiting unplanned down-days is the key to a successful Festive 500.
 While the challenge is measured in distance, the reward is measured in happiness.
-Ride some of your favourite routes, spend time with friends and family (in a COVID-appropriate manner, of course) and most importantly have fun because that’s what riding bikes is all about.
+Ride some of your favourite routes, spend time with friends and family and most importantly have fun because that’s what riding bikes is all about.